Why Brown Fat Burns Energy Instead Of Storing It

 Key Takeaways Weight Loss Basics Food Comes First Weight loss works better when food gives enough protein, enough fat and fewer carbs.
 You need food that keeps you full for hours.
 Meat, eggs, seafood, butter, ghee and tallow do that better than low fat foods.
 Low fat eating often leaves people hungry, tired and pulled … Read more

-Ghrelin Hormone Guide: Hunger, Sleep and Stress
+Ghrelin Hormone Guide: Hunger & Stress

 Key Takeaways Ghrelin is one of the main signals that can make hunger feel urgent.
 It is not a moral issue or a willpower issue.
 It is biology, and it responds to sleep, stress, and how much food is coming in.
 Hunger Signal Basics Stomach To Brain Ghrelin is made mostly in the stomach and … Read more